Sleep is the one component not listed on marathon training plans that should be!

 - Sleep is when your body produces growth hormone which stimulates muscle growth and repair

-- In sleep deprivation you produce less and your muscles pay the price
+- In sleep deprivation you produce less HGH and your muscles pay the price (think slower progress)

-- Sleep is when your body synthesizes protein, creates new cells and repairs tissue, boosts your immune system…and on and on go the benefits.
+- Sleep is when your body synthesizes protein, creates new cells and repairs tissue, boosts your immune system

-- In sleep deprivation combined with workout exertion you’re more likely to get sick and of course all your runs feel crummy
+- Sleep deprivation combined with workout exertion you’re more likely to get sick and of course all your runs feel crummy

-- In sleep deprivation we feel hungrier add that to distance runner and it explains the never ending runger.
+- In sleep deprivation, we feel hungrier add that to distance running and it explains the never ending runger.

 - In sleep deprivation the body is less effective at converting carbs to glycogen — hello hitting the wall!

-I thought this tip from Asics was the best I’d seen on find your perfect sleep:
+I thought this tip from Asics was the best I’d seen on finding your perfect amount if sleep:

 For the most part I am a really awesome sleeper. if it was a sport I might win for best ability to fall asleep and then not move for 8 hours promptly waking without an alarm.
 Gawd I freaking love it.